pfheatwole/thesis/source/introduction.rst

   assumption held over that interval).

-* Why do heuristic-based methods fail?

-  * The reason heuristics fail is largely because they are trying to deal with insufficient information in the data.

-* How can we deal with this lack of information?
+* CATCH-ALL COLLECTION

+  The existing methods fail because they don't have enough information (because they don't impose enough structure).
+They rely on indirect relationships

   The heuristics mentioned so far are *model-free* methods that rely on **coincidental** relationships between the particular motion sequence and